xthemadgenius/btcrec-cli/docs/INSTALL.md

 Just download the latest version from <https://github.com/3rdIteration/btcrecover/archive/master.zip> and unzip it to a location of your choice.
 There’s no installation procedure for *btcrecover* itself, however there are additional requirements below depending on your operating system and the wallet type you’re trying to recover.

+You can also use Git (If you have it installed) to do this with the command `git clone https://github.com/3rdIteration/btcrecover/`

 ## 2) Install Python ##